spinnaker/spinnaker.github.io/community/gardening/developing-plugins.md

 sidebar:
   nav: community
 ---
-The Spinnaker plugin framework simplifies loading and managing third-party plugins.
-This makes it easier to extend Spinnaker, and to share and evolve those extensions throughout their lifecycles.
+The Spinnaker plugin framework simplifies loading and managing third-party extensions.
+This makes it easier to extend and integrate with Spinnaker, and to share and evolve those extensions throughout their lifecycles.
 At this stage, the new plugin framework has a growing list of well-defined extension points.
 It's time for the community to begin leveraging those extension points to add functionality to Spinnaker, and to explore development of new extension points.

 ## Intro to plugins assignment at Spinnaker Gardening Days